-At the factory, final testing identifies and stores maps of hot and defective pixels and defective clusters.
-Enabling DefectPixelCorrection, BadPixelCorrection, and DefectClusterCorrection using the Factory option, corrects hot and defective pixels using the Factory map.
+At the factory, final testing identifies and stores maps of both hot and defective pixels.
+Enabling DefectPixelCorrection and BadPixelCorrection using the Factory option, corrects hot and defective pixels using the Factory map.

 The camera employs static pixel maps to correct up hot and defective pixels.
 During factory testing, engineers identify the coordinates of hot and defective pixels.
 They create a map file listing the pixel coordinates of these pixels by row and column, and the camera corrects the hot and defective pixels found at these coordinates.
 The map file downloads into the camera's non-volatile memory.